Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/ad-apps/inferno-test-app-registration.md

         - openid
         - offline_access
 1. Generate a secret for this application.
 Save this and the client id for testing Inferno *3.
 EHR Practitioner App*.
+1. Follow all instructions on [this page](./set-fhir-user-mapping.md) to enable mapping the `fhirUser` to the identity token.
 <br /><details><summary>Click to expand and see screenshots.</summary>
 ![](./images/5_confidential_client_1.png)
 ![](./images/5_ehr_confidental_app_scopes.png)
 </details>

+Click here to learn how to simulate an EHR Launch manually: [Simulate EHR Launch (Inferno Setup)](./smart-ehr-launch-Inferno-Setup.md)

 ## Backend Service Client Application

 Microsoft Entra ID does not support RSA384 and/or ES384 which is required by the SMART on FHIR implementation guide.
 In order to provide this capability, custom code is required to validate the JWT assertion and return a bearer token generated for the client with the corresponding client secret in an Azure KeyVault.

-1. Create a new application in Microsoft Entra ID.
+1. Create a new application registration in the Microsoft Entra ID tenant.
 No platform or redirect URL is needed.
-1. Grant this application `FHIR SMART User` and `FHIR Exporter` role in your FHIR Service.
 1. In API Permissions for this new application, add the below:
     - Your FHIR Resource API (Application)
         - user.all.read
-1. Grant admin consent for your Application on the API Permission page-->
+1. Grant admin consent for your Application on the API Permission page.
 1. Generate a secret for this application.
 Save this and the client id.
+1. Grant this application `FHIR SMART User` and `FHIR Data Exporter` role in your FHIR Service.
-1. In the resource group that matches your environment, open the KeyVault with the suffix `backkv`.
+1. Open the KeyVault from the {env_name}-rg resource group, or with the name of the existing resource group you specified.
+The Key Vault will have a suffix of `backkv`.
 1. Add a new secret that corresponds to the Application you just generated.
     - Name: Application ID/Client ID of the application
     - Secret: The secret you generated for the application